9Hamza/GitHub-intro/README.md

 To add the public key you copy your ssh key and add it in GitHub

 - Now there's one more step, (google adding ssh key to ssh-agent, and do that step)
-- After that, you can push all your changes to the master branch by "git push origin master"
+- After that, you can push all your changes to the master branch by "git push origin main"

 # Commands